iamseth/oracledb_exporter/README.md

         Number of maximum idle connections in the connection pool. (default "0") --database.maxOpenConns string
-        Number of maximum open connections in the connection pool. (default "10") --web.config
+        Number of maximum open connections in the connection pool. (default "10") --web.config.file
-        Specify which web configuration file to load
+        Path to configuration file that can enable TLS or authentication.
 ```

 # Default metrics